philoye/fontunstack/readme.markdown

 BASIC USAGE
 -----------

-After including the JS file, call it with a font or an array of fonts on the element of choice.
+After including the JS file, call it with a CSS-style font stack declaration on the element of choice.
 Make sure you wrap each font in quotes.

     $(document).ready(function() {
       $("h1").fontstack( "Gill Sans" );
-      $("p").fontstack( [ "obscure font", "Palatino", "Georgia", "monospace" ] );
+      $("p").fontstack( ' "obscure font", Palatino, Georgia, monospace '] );
     });

 Assuming Gill Sans and Palatino were installed, this would result in: